CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/office-hours.md

 #### Individual Meetings

-Please use [Calendly](https://calendly.com/csci-4611) to schedule individual meetings during office hours.
+Please use the [online appointment system](https://csci4611.youcanbook.me) to schedule an individual meeting during office hours.